AdobeDocs/marketo.en/help/marketo/product-docs/administration/email-setup/edit-the-unsubscribe-message/make-your-unsubscribe-message-dynamic-for-languages.md

    >**Deep Dive**
    >
    >
-   >Learn more about&nbsp; [dynamic content](../../../../product-docs/personalization/segmentation-and-snippets/segmentation/understanding-dynamic-content.md)&nbsp;and all the cool stuff you can do.
+   >Learn more about  [dynamic content](../../../../product-docs/personalization/segmentation-and-snippets/segmentation/understanding-dynamic-content.md) and all the cool stuff you can do.